Manohar Parrikar: Reception

 In 2001, the Parrikar government turned over fifty-one government primary schools in rural areas to Vidya Bharati, the educational wing of the Sangh Parivar, inviting criticism from educationists.
 He also drew criticism for approving a junket costing at least ₹8.9 million for six government MLAs from the ruling party, including three ministers, to attend the 2014 FIFA World Cup in Brazil.
 The Indian National Congress termed the trip "wasteful expenditure" and criticized the lack of other government officials or football experts in the delegation.

 Parrikar often made remarks of controversial nature.
 In wake of the debate on religious intolerance in India and actor Aamir Khan stating that his wife Kiran Rao had asked to move out of India, Parrikar made a controversial remark that "if anyone speaks like this, he has to be taught a lesson of his life".
 He later clarified that he had not targeted any specific individual.
 In August 2016, Parrikar stated that going to Pakistan is the same thing as "going to hell".
 In November 2016, Parrikar, while serving as Minister of Defence of India, raised a question about why India should bind itself to the no first use policy.

 In 2019, an audio tape of Poriem MLA Vishwajit Rane surfaced where he spoke to an unknown person claiming that the Dassault Rafale Aircraft deal papers were in then Chief Minister Manohar Parrikar's bedroom.
 Congress Leader Rahul Gandhi attempted to play the alleged audio tape in the Lok Sabha but was not allowed to do so.

 Illness and death

 During March–June 2018, Parrikar was undergoing treatment for what would turn out to be pancreatic cancer at Memorial Sloan Kettering Cancer Center in New York, USA.
 He returned to India and in September was admitted in the AIIMS, Delhi for treatment.
 On 27 October 2018, the Government of Goa announced that Parrikar had pancreatic cancer.

 He died on 17 March 2019 at the age of 63 from pancreatic cancer at his residence in Panaji.
 His death was announced by the President of India, Ram Nath Kovind in a tweet condoling his death.
 His death was condoled by PM Narendra Modi, HM Rajnath Singh, BJP president Amit Shah, INC president Rahul Gandhi, and several other political leaders from all over Goa and India.

 On the evening of 18 March, Parrikar was cremated with full state honours at Miramar in Panaji.

+People close to the Parrikar family stated that he kept his children away from politics.